lappemic/test-rag/STREAMING_FEATURES.md

 ## Future Enhancements

-- **Reflection + Streaming**: Integration of reflection pattern with streaming
 - **Progress bars**: Visual progress indicators for each stage
 - **Customizable stages**: User-configurable stage visibility
 - **Performance metrics**: Display timing information for each stage
+- **Advanced reflection streaming**: Stream reflection iterations in real-time

 ## Notes

-- Reflection pattern is currently disabled in streaming mode (complexity considerations)
+- **Reflection pattern is now ENABLED in streaming mode** - reflection happens behind the scenes before streaming the final answer
 - Stage notifications are automatically cleared when moving to the next stage
 - Streaming works seamlessly with the existing footnote and source citation system
 - All error states are handled gracefully with appropriate user feedback
+- Reflection adds processing stages: "RAG-Analyse" and "Reflection" before streaming the final answer